 We won’t even try to give you an answer to the question of what platform you should start from – iOS or Android?
 Everybody knows the answer.
-You should start with iOS and then port your app to Android.
+You should start with iOS and then convert iOS app to Android.

-There is one very significant reason to choose iOS first: you will make more money on the App Store.
+There is one very significant reason for iOS app to Android app porting: you will make more money on the App Store.
 But once the iOS version of your product is doing well on the market, make sure you plan version for Android as well.

 If you fear Android market fragmentation, have some concerns about app development costs, or think that an Android app will fail to bring you the ROI, here are some thoughts we’ve put together to persuade you that Android app development isn’t as scary as it seems.